Disputes start when a consumer has a problem with their telecommunications provider.

 The TDR Process

 The dispute needs to be an issue TDR can consider.
 You can see the full range of issues that TDR can and can’t consider on the Types of disputes covered pages.
-The telecommunications provider also needs to have been given a reasonable amount of time respond to the complaint – at least six weeks.
+The telecommunications provider also needs to have been given a reasonable amount of time respond to the complaint – at least six weeks for complaints about products or services from TDR members, or five working days for disagreements under the 111 Contact Code and Copper Withdrawal Code.

 The consumer needs to make their complaint to TDR in writing.
 On the TDR website there are forms to fill out online, or they can be printed off and sent or faxed to TDR.
 TDR can also help consumers to develop or write a complaint over the phone.